Social media engagement insights, news, and tips.

 Recently, there has been a growing public debate on the responsibility of social networks - and the brands that use them to promote their businesses - to moderate content effectively.

 In a world where platforms are being held accountable for how content is being moderated, brands operating on social are expected to play their part as well.

 Having inconsistent or “unfair” moderation policies or a failing to respond to offensive comments on a brand’s social properties could negatively impact brand reputation and trust.
 When such comments are rampant on ads, they affect ad performance and ultimately drive advertising costs up.

 Having clearly defined community guidelines and moderation policies

-Major brands on social media have already posted up such policies on their social profiles or websites.
+Major brands on social media have already posted up such policies on their websites and Facebook pages.
 Here are some of their community guidelines examples: